 I Hurt My Friends' Feelings.
 What Should I Do?

 I think I've really hurt several people's feelings.
-Yesterday I said something insensitive to Friend A about Friend B and Friend C, and I don't think any of them will like me anymore.
+Yesterday I said something insensitive to Friend A about Friend B and Friend C, and I don't think any of them will like me now.
 I feel really guilty.
 What should I do please?

 No one's perfect.
 We all mess up now and then and wish we could hit some magical "undo" key.
 It can help a little bit to remember that most people have been in the situation you're in.